katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

             <p>This is now a bash shell in the CMS open data environment in which you have access to a complete CMS software release that is appropriate for interfacing with the 2011 and 2012 7 and 8 TeV datasets.</p>

-            <p>If the docker command exits without giving you the output above, see this post in the CERN Open Data forum (note in particular that the <code class="language-plaintext highlighter-rouge">.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>
+            <p>If the docker command exits without giving you the output above, see <a href="https://opendata-forum.cern.ch/t/running-cms-opendata-containers-in-wsl2/30">this post</a> in the CERN Open Data forum (note in particular that the <code class="language-plaintext highlighter-rouge">.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>

             <p>Now let’s understand the options that were used for the <code class="language-plaintext highlighter-rouge">docker run</code> command.</p>